mmiscool/BREP/README.md

   - Export: Generates a valid 3MF container that includes the triangulated geometry plus an embedded copy of your feature history so the file remains editable later in this app.
 Non‑manifold solids are detected and skipped (you will be notified), and the export still proceeds so you can share the file or fix later.
 The history is stored as XML at `Metadata/featureHistory.xml`, and a model metadata entry `featureHistoryPath` points to it.
 Multiple solids export as separate `<object>` items in a single 3MF.
 Units are configurable (default `millimeter`).
   - Import: If a 3MF contains `Metadata/featureHistory.xml` (or any `*featureHistory.xml`), BREP loads that history and rebuilds the model, preserving editable features.
 If not present, the 3MF is imported as pure geometry (mesh only).
   - Compatibility: The embedded history is non‑standard metadata; other 3MF viewers will ignore it, but the 3MF remains fully valid and viewable elsewhere.

+## Image to Face & Image Editor

+The Image to Face feature traces a monochrome image to create planar geometry that can be placed on a selected plane/face and used downstream.

+- Parameters: threshold (0–255), invert, pixelScale, center, simplify options, and an “Edit Image” button.
+- Edit Image opens the paint‑like editor:
+  - Starts with your current image; if none, uses a 300×300 white canvas.
+  - Dark‑mode UI, 1:1 pixel rendering by default (DPR‑aware), and immediate display.
+  - Tools: Brush, Eraser, Pan (Space), Paint Bucket (G) with tolerance slider.
+  - Brush: size slider, shape selector (round/square/diamond), live outline preview.
+  - Canvas: bottom‑right resize handle to expand/crop the working area.
+  - Undo/Redo, Fit view, Finish (saves back to the feature and recomputes), Cancel.

 - STL:
   - Export: ASCII STL.
 If multiple solids are selected, the Export dialog produces a ZIP with one STL per solid.
 Unit scaling is applied at export time.